No Tags Found!

 From India, Kumbakonam

-It is better to interact with stakeholders who are complaining and try to gather the real genuine issues that are bothering them.
+It is better to interact with stakeholders who are complaining and try to gather the real, genuine issues that are bothering them.
 And of course, when did you last sit with this poor canteen contractor like a friend?
-If not, do it immediately now before shooting any sermons.
+If not, do it immediately now before offering any advice.
 Know what his issues are?
 Try to match both amicably to find a mutually acceptable long-term solution.

 From India, Delhi